nsgpriyanshu/nscore/README.md

 - [TypeScript](https://www.typescriptlang.org/) for enhanced type safety and maintainability
 - [Discord.js](https://discord.js.org/) the most powerful and popular Discord library
-- [Nextra](https://nextra.site/) simple, powerful and flexible site generation framework with everything you love from Next.js
+- [Shadcn](https://nextra.site/) A set of beautifully-designed, accessible components and a code distribution platform.
+Works with your favorite frameworks.

 ## Links